Short history

 A long history made short

 Skog is the swedish word for forest or the woods.
 It is named by the abundance of spruce woods.
 And Mark was a sami camp site with a wide view over the woodlands, lakes and creaks, before the settlers came less than 200 years ago.
-But of course there have been sami people living here för thousands of years.
-It’s a short history in the eyes of the swedish settlers.
+But of course there have been native people living here for thousands of years.
+But the perspective of the Swedish settlers is short.
 That’s why it’s a long history made short.

 The settlers cleared the wood for meadows and fields, built houses and barns of the timber.
 The creek that flows through the village gave power to a mill, a sawmill and a electric power station.
 They even floated timber down the stream when snow melted in spring.